-Due to the high precipitation, complex landform and undulating valleys, as well as continual human disturbance (fire, grazing, charcoal production and cultivation) and poor land management, Rweteera Safari Park area has been subjected to severe degradation of the vegetation and soil erosion.
-The project contributes to climate change mitigation through planting of indigenous tree species and assisted natural regeneration activities.
-The purpose of the tree planting activity is to realize multiple socio-economic and environmental benefits (climate change mitigation, biodiversity conservation, local community development and soil erosion control).
+Due to the high precipitation, complex landform and undulating valleys, as well as continued human disturbance (fire, grazing, charcoal production, and cultivation) and poor land management, Rweteera Safari Park area have been subjected to severe degradation of the vegetation and soil erosion.
+The project contributes to climate change mitigation through the planting of indigenous tree species and assisted natural regeneration activities.
+The purpose of the tree planting activity is to realize multiple socio-economic and environmental benefits (climate change mitigation, biodiversity conservation, local community development, and soil erosion control).

 Replacing the trees by the original vegetation increases the biodiversity in the area.
 Restoring the trees will improve the quality of water in the surrounding areas.
 It will also restore the habitat of the Chimpanzee and other primates that are seen around Rweteera Safari Park.

 The tree planting activity creates employment opportunities to local communities from planting, weeding and tending, etc. Currently, almost 20 people are involved in the activity.
 Besides, the activity will enhance the community bond and elevate the status of women by ensuring their participation in the tree planting activities.